All Countries – March 2019 Visa Bulletin

-What is special about the latest Visa Bulletin?
+What is special about the March 2019 Visa Bulletin?

 Your Priority Date is the date when Form I-130 filed by the sponsor is accepted by USCIS.
 Form I-130 is accepted by USCIS when all required fields are filled out, the proper fee is enclosed, and the form is signed.
 As a result, ‘accepted’, is a few days after ‘received’ and a few months and years before ‘approved’.
 The Priority Date is displayed on the receipt sent by USCIS (Form I-797C).